Pre-regulation terraced houses in the United Kingdom: Public Health Act 1875

-In 1875, the Public Health Act was introduced.
-It required urban authorities to make byelaws for new streets, to ensure structural stability of houses and prevent fires, and to provide for the drainage of buildings and the provision of air-space around buildings.
+The Public Health Act 1875 (38 & 39 Vict. c.
+55) required urban authorities to make byelaws for new streets, to ensure structural stability of houses and prevent fires, and to provide for the drainage of buildings and the provision of air-space around buildings.
 Section 57 determined that all houses must be through houses.
 Three years later, the Building Act 1878 provided more detail with constructions: it defined foundations, damp proof courses, the thickness of walls, ceiling heights, space between dwellings, under-floor ventilation, ventilation of rooms and size of windows.
 The Local Government Board, established in 1871, issued the first model bye-laws in 1877/78.
 Urban authorities either adopted them or wrote their own versions adapted to local conditions.
 By 1930 when the first slum clearance measures were introduced there was a marked contrast between the residual stock of pre-regulation houses and the newer byelaw houses.
 The lack of the provisions above had caused the pre-regulation house to physically deteriorate, such that it commanded a far lower rent.
 It provided accommodation for the very poorest workers; because these houses tended to be closer to the sources of employment, it eliminated the cost of transport.